-11.2.8 Supplemental Question
+- 11.2.8 Supplemental Question - (a) Remote meetings held by electronic means

 For a remotely held meeting, where the member of the public has joined the meeting electronically and asked their question in person, they may also put one supplementary question, without notice, to the Executive or Committee.
 A supplementary question can be for a maximum of 2 minutes, subject to the overall 30 minutes allowed for public question time.